 Fay Yokomizo AkindesAssociate Professor

 Fay's research problematizes communication, culture and identity in Hawai'i, the United States, and West Africa.
-Her writing has appeared in Cutural Studies Critical Methodologies, Diegesis, Discourse, and Qualitative Inquiry, and a few book anthologies.
-Her doctoral dissertation, Hawaiian-Music Radio as Diasporic Habitus: A Rhizomatic Study of Power, Resistance, and Identity, was awarded the 1999 Outstanding Dissertation by the National Communication Association's International and Intercultural Communication Division.
+Her writing has appeared in Cultural Studies Critical Methodologies, Diegesis, Discourse, and Qualitative Inquiry, and a few book anthologies.
+Her doctoral dissertation, Hawaiian-Music Radio as Diasporic Habitus was awarded the 1999 Outstanding Dissertation by the National Communication Association's International and Intercultural Communication Division.

 Prior to graduate school, she was marketing/promotion director at KPBS-FM (San Diego's public radio station), and promotion/public relations specialist at KGMB-TV (CBS) and KHET (PBS) in Honolulu.
-She earned a Ph.D. in mass communication and an M.A. in telecommunication management from Ohio University-Athens and a B.A. in journalism from the University of Hawaii-Manoa.
-A sansei/yonsei, she was born, raised and public-schooled on Molokai, the least touristy island in Hawaii.
+She earned a Ph.D. in mass communication and an M.A. in telecommunication management from Ohio University and a B.A. in journalism from the University of Hawaii.